Sivakumar Varatharaju

-Sivakumar s/o Varatharaju Naidu (வ. சிவகுமார்; born 5 December 1970), better known as V. Sivakumar, is a Malaysian politician who has served as the Member of Parliament (MP) for Batu Gajah since May 2013.
+Sivakumar s/o Varatharaju Naidu (వి. శివకుమార్; born 5 December 1970), better known as V. Sivakumar, is a Malaysian politician who has served as the Member of Parliament (MP) for Batu Gajah since May 2013.
 He served as the Minister of Human Resources in the Unity Government administration under Prime Minister Anwar Ibrahim from December 2022 to December 2023 and Member of the Perak State Legislative Assembly (MLA) for Tronoh from March 2008 to May 2013.
 He also served as Speaker of the assembly from April 2008 to May 2009.
 He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.
 He has also served as the Deputy Secretary-General of DAP since November 2017.
 He was also the sole Cabinet minister of the Indian ethnicity prior to the 2023 cabinet reshuffle.

 Prior to his political career, he obtained a Bachelor's degree in Economics from the University of Malaya and a professional qualification in insurance administration from the Life Office Management Association in the United States.